CHARBENS POST-WAR VEHICLES

 The Charbens model has MADE IN ENGLAND cast under the trailer, and wheels are the standard Charbens plastic type (in red or yellow plastic) with rubber tyres.
 It can also be found with solid rubber wheels, as on some River Series toys.

-Colours: Very dark green or medium green truck and trailer, orange and black spring loaded missile launcher.
+Colours: Very dark green or medium green truck and trailer, orange spring loaded missile launcher mounted in a black or green rotating cradle.

 No.38 Shoot and Save Bank